-40 In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?
+In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?

 An employer may dismiss an employee with immediate effect for an important reason (extraordinary termination).
 This requires facts based on which the employer, taking into account all circumstances of the individual case and balancing the interests of the parties, cannot reasonably be expected to continue the employment relationship until the expiry of the notice period or the agreed-upon termination date, as applicable.
+These requirements are much more difficult to meet than those of a termination for cause under US or English law.
 Written notice to terminate must be given within two weeks of the employer becoming aware of the circumstances justifying immediate termination.
-These statutory requirements have been further developed by the labour courts over time.
 Examples of reasons for extraordinary terminations include:

-- taking a vacation without approval;
+- · taking a vacation without approval;

-- simulated sickness;
+- · simulated sickness;

-- serious insult or assault against the employer or fellow employees;
+- · serious insult or assault against the employer or fellow employees;

-- sexual harassment; and
+- · sexual harassment; and

-- criminal offences in employment, in particular, to the employer's detriment.
+- · criminal offences in employment, in particular, to the employer's detriment.